3 Ways to Reheat Turkey and Keep It Moist

 Video of the Day

-But if you're craving a reprise of your hot turkey meal, the reheated meat doesn't have to taste like rubbery leftovers.
-In fact, storing cooked turkey overnight and reheating it the next day can make it taste just as yummy and juicy as the freshly roasted bird straight from the oven.
+But if you're craving a reprise of your hot turkey meal, the reheated meat doesn't have to taste rubbery.
+In fact, storing cooked turkey overnight and reheating it the next day can make it just as yummy and juicy as the freshly roasted bird straight from the oven — as long as you follow a few tips.

 To prevent foodborne illness, use a food thermometer to make sure your turkey has reached an internal temperature of 165 degrees Fahrenheit before serving, according to the University of Illinois Extension.